grisha/mod_python/Doc/pythonapi.rst

    additional information. *New in version 3.2*

-   The optional argument *field_callback* allows the application to override both the creation/deletion semantics and behaviour. *New in version 3.2*
+   The optional argument *field_callback* allows the application to override both the creation/deletion semantics and behavior. *New in version 3.2*

    During initialization, :class:`FieldStorage` class reads all of the